Ablaze (2001 film)

-Ablaze is a 2001 American direct-to-video action disaster film, starring John Bradley, Tom Arnold and Michael Dudikoff.
-It was directed by Jim Wynorski.
+Ablaze is a 2001 American direct-to-video action disaster film directed by Jim Wynorski and starring John Bradley, Tom Arnold, and Michael Dudikoff.
 The film uses stock footage from two other films.
-The car chase scene at the beginning of the film is edited from the 1993 film Striking Distance.
-Ablaze also extensively uses footage from the film City on Fire throughout the film.
-The film also contains stock footage from the 1970s TV Show Emergency!
+The car chase scene at the beginning is from the 1993 film Striking Distance.
+Ablaze also extensively uses footage from the film City on Fire.
+The film also contains stock footage from the 1970s TV show Emergency!